WyattWismer/PytchControl/README.md

 # PytchControl
 Control your computer through python based pitch detection

 # Explanation
-PytchControl allows you to use changes in pitch to control your computer.\n When a series of pitches are detected the change between each pitch is recorded and these changes form a command.\n The three types of changes are:\n
+PytchControl allows you to use changes in pitch to control your computer.
+When a series of pitches are detected the change between each pitch is recorded and these changes form a command.
+The three types of changes are:
-+ n - pitch stays the same (within TOLERANCE)\n
++ n - pitch stays the same (within TOLERANCE)
-+ u - pitch increases\n
++ u - pitch increases
-+ d - pitch decreases\n
++ d - pitch decreases
-When a command is issued a .bat file will run and an action will occur.\n
+When a command is issued a .bat file will run and an action will occur.

 For example:
 If PytchControl detects three tones of increasing pitch it will create the command 'uu'.
 'uu' is a default command and will run 'web.bat' which opens this github repo.

 #Quickstart guide
 1.Ensure you have python 2 installed with numpy and pyaudio